pauloevpr/famcash/src/lib/solid-wire/README.md

 ## How it works

-Solid Wire stores the data locally in the browser using `indexed-db`.
+Solid Wire stores the data locally in the browser using [indexed-db](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 The data is then synced with the server/database using a simple and powerful sync mechanism called `push-pull`.
 Unlike other sync mechanisms, `push-pull` uses a single API endpoint.
 When syncing, the client calls the `push-pull` API endpoint, sends all its pending local writes, and receives back any new updates.

 Solid Wire handles all the syncing logic and indexed-db interfacing for you.
 What is left for you is to write the code that persists the data to your favorite database.